How to Claim Lost Wages from a Car Accident | Wigod & Falzon

 5. Carefully Track All Lost Income

-Remember; your claim’s validity hinges on demonstrating how the injuries directly led to financial loss!
+Remember, your claim’s validity hinges on demonstrating how the injuries directly led to financial loss!

 6. Review Your Auto Insurance Coverage